You’re encouraged to submit as frequently as you want, treat the

 Make sure you look at the course home page frequently for

-and it will get updates by itself.
+this page, and it will get updated by itself when there’s new content.

 You can jump to various pages and sections quickly by entering